appsemble/appsemble/docs/04-remapper/05-history.md

                   type: log
 ```

-Should still return the old object, no matter how many actions have appeared in between:
+Still returns the old object, no matter how many actions have appeared in between:

 ```json
 {